Discover the Pileated Woodpecker Mating, Nesting, Feeding Habits

 The calls and drumming of the pileated woodpecker are often used for territorial communication and attracting mates.

-Feeding Habits - What Do Pileated Woodpeckers Eat?
+Feeding Habits - Diet of Pileated Woodpeckers

 The Pileated Woodpeckers' diet in the wild is made up of Carpenter ants and beetle larvae.
 They also eat berries and nuts.